Word of Faith: Criticism

 Many of the movement's essential beliefs are criticised by other Christians.
-Christian author Robert M. Bowman, Jr. states that the word of faith movement is "neither soundly orthodox nor thoroughly heretical".
+Christian author Robert M. Bowman, Jr. states that the Word of Faith movement is "neither soundly orthodox nor thoroughly heretical".

 One of the earliest critics of Word of Faith teaching was Oral Roberts University professor Charles Farah, who published From the Pinnacle of the Temple in 1979.
 In the book, Farah expressed his disillusionment with the teachings, which he argued were more about presumption than faith.

-In 1982, one of Farah's students, Daniel Ray McConnell, submitted a thesis, Kenyon Connection, to the faculty at Oral Roberts University, tracing the teaching back through Hagin to Kenyon and ultimately to New Thought, and calling the distinctive Word of Faith beliefs a heretical "Trojan Horse" in the Christian church.
+In 1982, one of Farah's students, Daniel Ray McConnell, submitted a thesis, Kenyon Connection, to the faculty at Oral Roberts University, tracing the teaching back through Hagin to Kenyon and ultimately to New Thought and calling the distinctive Word of Faith beliefs a heretical "Trojan Horse" in the Christian church.
 McConnell repeated this argument in his book, A Different Gospel, in 1988.

 One of McConnell's classmates, Dale H. Simmons, published his own doctoral research at Drew University, arguing that Kenyon was influenced by heterodox metaphysical movements and the Faith Cure movement of the nineteenth century.
 In 1990, The Agony of Deceit surveyed the critiques of Word of Faith doctrines.
 One of the authors, Christian Research Institute founder Walter Martin, issued his personal judgment that Kenneth Copeland was a false prophet and that the movement as a whole was heretical.

-Milder criticisms were made by William DeArteaga in his book Quenching the Spirit.
-He concedes some New Thought influence in Kenyon's teaching, but argues that Kenyon's views helped the church rediscover some biblical truths.
-Arguing similarly but in an opposite direction is Robert M. Bowman, Jr., formerly of the Christian Research Institute.
-His book The Word-Faith Controversy is more sympathetic to Kenyon's historical background yet more critical of his doctrine than DeArteaga's work.